-4. (Optional) Click test to confirm the settings are correct by sending out a test email.
+4. (Optional) Click test to confirm the settings are correct by sending a test email.

 - 5. Click add to add the 'recipient to recipient' list - 6.
-The added recipient will display in under Recipients
+The added recipient will be displayed under Recipients

 The email will include the output recorded in the event log.